EarlyStop/EarlyStopping/README.md

 python3 -m ipykernel install --user --name=myenv
 ```

-Open Jupyter notebook example.ipynb with the kernel myenv and run the code!
+From the notebooks directory open the Jupyter notebook example.ipynb with the kernel myenv and run the code!